Lead FAQ

 • Take the following steps to protect yourself from lead in your water:

-• Sign up to replace your lead service line.
-Providence Water aims to replace all lead service lines within 10 years to comply with RI legislation, as funding allows
+• Replace your lead service line.
+Providence Water aims to replace all lead service lines by 2033 to comply with Rhode Island Legislation.
+Providence Water will replace as many lead service lines for free as funding allows.
+Visit provwater.com/LSLRprograms to learn more.

 • Use cold water for cooking and drinking (and making baby formula).
 Lead dissolves into hot water more easily than cold water.
 If you need hot water, draw cold water and then heat it.
+Boiling water does not reduce lead.
 It is safe to shower, wash dishes, and do laundry with hot water from the tap.
 Lead does not affect humans through the skin.

-1. Remove the faucet strainers from all taps.
+1. Remove the faucet strainers/screens from all taps.

-3. Run the water without the strainer for 3 to 5 minutes.
+5. Run the water without strainers/screens for 3 to 5 minutes.

 • Replace internal building plumbing that may have lead.
 Potential lead sources include lead pipes, lead-based solder, and brass fixtures and valves (including faucets).